Romance Languages and Literatures

 513 556-1845

 Research: Early Modern Spanish literary field and authorial self-fashioning.
 Publications: La recepción de Quevedo (1645-2010), (U de Navarra, 2011); La red ciega (Lima: Hipocampo, 2008; 2nd ed., NY: Digitalia, 2011; short stories); [see reviews & articles on my creative work]; La espada, el rayo y la pluma: Quevedo y los campos literario y de poder (Purdue UP, 2005; [a review]); Dejémonos de cuentos (Valladolid, 1994; short stories); book-chapters; reviews/articles in Hispanic Review, Boletín de la Bib.
 Menéndez Pelayo, Cervantes, Iberoamericana, Calíope, Romance Languages AnnualPerinola, Bulletin of the Comediantes, Etiópicas, or Espéculo.
-I've also collaborated in art projects and online exhibits with DAAP, Cincinnati Art Museum and Google Arts & Culture:
+I've also participated in research projects and in art projects and online exhibits with DAAP, Cincinnati Art Museum and Google Arts & Culture:

 http://cincinnatiartmuseum.org/art/exhibitions/online-exhibitions/frida/